jenlindner/26thycalifornia/docs/index.rst

 You created a ``data`` directory but didn't ``touch`` any files inside it.
 Now you need to get a snapshot of the data from our API.

-The `curl` command can download files from the web.
-In this case we're sending the response to a file called ``data/daily_population.json``.
+The `curl` command can download files from the web, and ``>`` tells the computer where to put the result of whatever is on its left.
+In this case we're sending the response from ``curl`` to a file called ``data/daily_population.json``.

 .. code-block:: bash